A local automaton for the 2D toric code: Introduction

-where $D(\cdot): \{0,1\}^L \to \{0,1\}$ is a decoder that implements a hierarchical majority vote to determine the logical state, with $\alpha$ and $\beta = \log_3 2$ positive constants. \end{theorem} This shows that the information encoded in Tsirelson's automaton can be successfully preserved for a superpolynomial in $L$ duration of time.
+where $D(\cdot): \{0,1\}^L \to \{0,1\}$ is a decoder that implements a hierarchical majority vote to determine the logical state, with $\alpha$ and $\beta = \log_3 2$ positive constants. \end{theorem} We prove this statement in Subsec.~\ref{subsec:proof1}, and extend the result to a more general noise model.
+We estimate the threshold numerically in Subsec.~\ref{ss:tsirelson_numerics}.

-We then show that the construction of Tsirelson's automaton can be viewed as repeated circuit concatenation of an error correction circuit for a repetition code, and constituent operations can be understood as `transversal' (bitwise) gates, which are naturally fault-tolerant.
-This procedure is called ``\emph{fault tolerant simulation}''.
-In the field of (quantum) concatenated codes, there are simple methods for showing fault tolerance of any concatenated error correction rule repeated multiple times.
-We slightly modify Tsirelson's automaton to reflect this insight and provide a simple proof of the fault tolerance of our modification based on the extended rectangles formalism for quantum codes~\cite{Aliferis2005Apr}.